bugo99iot/twitter_anomaly_detection/README.md

 The average retweets is plotted in real time against the convolutional (moving) average over the last m measurements and statistical anomalies are detected (e.g. a sharp increase/decrease in retweets).

 # Test run
-Demonstratively, we applied the algorithm to the [Reuters] twitter page on a short 3-hours time window.
+Demonstratively, we applied the algorithm to [Reuters]' twitter page on a short 3-hours time window.
 No anomaly was detected (no "big news" was issued in the window).
 Results may be visualised in the png file attached.

 # License
 Released under version 2.0 of the [Apache License].